AmarDange/Archana-Bazaar/README.md

 ## Credits

 ### Content
-- Content on the menu page was loosely based on menus on []
+- Content on the menu page was loosely based on menus on [Sapna Book Shop](https://www.sapnaonline.com/)
 - All other content was written by the developer

 ### Code